-Validation of additional sample types on an established platform
+3. Validation of additional sample/tumor types on an established platform

+It is understood that the CMA platform employed by the laboratory may be used to analyze multiple sample types and, in a neoplastic setting, multiple neoplastic disorders.
 It is expected that the initial validation will involve the most common sample type for the expected intended use.
-For example, if the intended use is postnatal evaluation, the sample type may be DNA extracted from peripheral blood.
-Because the quality of the DNA may vary from alternative tissue sources and this may add interference factors to the microarray analysis, use of DNA from alternative sample types requires an evaluation of the potential for interference.
+For example, if the intended use is postnatal constitutional evaluation, the sample type will likely be DNA extracted from peripheral blood, whereas if the intended use is neoplastic hematologic malignancy evaluation, the sample type will likely be DNA extracted from bone marrow or peripheral blood.

+Because the quality of the DNA may vary from alternative tissue/tumor sources and this may add interference factors to the CMA analysis, use of DNA from alternative sample types requires an evaluation of the potential for interference.
+Inherent differences in results obtained from different biological materials require that the laboratory determines the performance characteristics of the CMA for each sample type to be used for clinical testing.
+Examples include constitutional or neoplastic blood, neoplastic bone marrow, fresh or frozen tissue/tumor, and FFPE tumor.

 For a new sample type, an evaluation of the impact of the new sample type on data quality is necessary.
-The DNA extraction process should be part of the validation process.
-If there will be minimal changes to the processing or analysis, then a validation of the new sample type can involve equivalency of data quality with the new sample type.
-If alterations are made in the processing of the array or analysis (e.g., change of reference set), then a new validation is required.
-In addition, if the new sample type requires a different reportable range, then a new validation is required.
+The DNA extraction process should be part of the validation plan.
+Evaluation of the array QC metrics of the new sample type is critical to ensure that they are within the established acceptable range.
+If there are only minimal changes to the processing or analysis, then a validation of the new sample type can involve equivalency of data quality with the new sample type.
+If significant alterations are made in the processing of the sample or CMA analysis (e.g., change of reference DNA), then a new validation is required.